knobs-dials/wetsuite-dev/README.md

 ks = wetsuite.datasets.load('kansspelautoriteit')
 # again, most lines are wrangling of structured data
 for case_details in ks.data[:5]:
-    case_phrases = [] # we try to only get out nouns / noun phrases.
+    case_phrases = []  # we try to only get out nouns and noun phrases.
 Using all words would go a lot faster  yet would include a lot of empty function words for doc_details in case_details['docs']:
         for page in doc_details['pages']:
             for fragment in page['body_text']:
                 case_phrases.extend( wetsuite.helpers.spacy.nl_noun_chunks( fragment ) )
     counts = wetsuite.extras.word_cloud.count_normalized( case_phrases, stopwords_i=['de kansspelautoriteit', 'artikel', 'zij','die', 'de'] )
     im = wetsuite.extras.word_cloud.wordcloud_from_freqs( counts )
-    display( im )  # display() exists in the context of python notebooks, elsewhere you might e.g. do   im.save( '%s.png'%case_details['name'] )
+    display( im )  # display() exists in the context of python notebooks, elsewhere you might e.g.   im.save( '%s.png'%case_details['name'] )
 ```